-Prior to joining International IDEA, Silva-Leander worked for eight years as a Social Development Specialist at the World Bank in Washington DC, in Indonesia and most recently in Cambodia.
-During that time, she conducted analytical work and managed projects on civic engagement and participation, social accountability in governance and service delivery contexts, community-driven development, poverty reduction with marginalized groups and most recently in social protection and public health.
+Prior to leading the DAPA unit, she was the Senior Adviser to the Secretary-General of International IDEA.
+Prior to joining International IDEA, Silva-Leander worked for 10 years as a Social Development Specialist at the World Bank in Washington DC, in Indonesia and in Cambodia.
+During that time, she conducted analytical work and managed projects on civic engagement and participation, social accountability in governance and service delivery contexts, community-driven development, poverty reduction with marginalized groups and in social protection and public health.
 She has also done various assignments for UN institutions, including UNICEF and UNDP.

 Prior to the World Bank, Silva-Leander worked as a Programme Manager at the AVINA Foundation’s regional office in Costa Rica.
 She has experience from working in Latin America, South and South-East Asia and Africa.

-Her doctoral thesis analyzed the role of Non-Governmental Organisations in anti-corruption reform in Indonesia.
+Her doctoral thesis analyzed the role of non governmental organizations in anti-corruption reform in Indonesia.
 Annika is a Swedish and French citizen.